In a Mexican border camp, asylum seekers wait for Biden to end Trump health directive

 "They have photos of me," she said, hiding inside her sweltering tent, where she showed Reuters text messages from her smuggler warning her against even venturing to the edge of the plaza.

-(Reporting by Laura Gottesdiener and Daniel Becerril; Writing by Laura Gottesdiener; Editing by Diane Craft)
+(Reporting by Laura Gottesdiener and Daniel Becerril; Writing by Laura Gottesdiener; Editing by Diane Craft and Rosalba O'Brien)

 ((laura.gottesdiener@thomsonreuters.com;))